Bring Humanity Back to Your Workplace

 Even if I can squeeze it into the diary – can I give it the attention that it needs?
-In an age of information overload, where people are rushing from meeting to meeting, check emails on the fly, juggling multiple projects, roles and stakeholders – at work and outside of work, what’s even more limited than our time is our attention.
-If we’re distracted, multitasking or decision fatigued – even if we make the time available, the truth could well be that we just don’t have the head-space to give it the attention it deserves.
+In this age of information overload, we are rushing from meeting to meeting, checking emails on the fly, juggling multiple projects, roles and stakeholders .
+Sometimes both at work and outside of work.
+What is even more limited than our time is our attention.
+If we’re distracted, multitasking or decision fatigued the truth is that we just don’t have the head-space to give things the attention they deserve.

 Then there’s our emotional capacity.
 Have I got the level of patience, empathy, creativity, sense of humor, energy or enthusiasm needed to do a good job here?
 Often this is the one we skimp on the most.
-We say yes to that colleague out of a desire to help or a sense of obligation, then wonder why we find ourselves overcome with guilt or resentment when we’re running on fumes, unable to ‘hold it all together’.
+We say yes to that colleague out of a desire to help or a sense of obligation.
+We then wonder why we find ourselves overcome with guilt or resentment when we’re running on fumes, unable to ‘hold it all together’.

 So now it’s up to us to bring back a cyclical nature to our rhythm.
 To intentionally create pauses and endings, to allow us to refresh, renew and sustain our levels of productivity and wellbeing.

-Going wider, do you have a weekly, monthly or quarterly rhythm?
-Do you have natural pauses where you can rest and recharge, or review and realign your vision?
-Recently I’ve discovered that I work well to a natural rhythm of half-termly cycles, due to having school-aged children.
-If I try and work through the school holidays – even if I can get childcare in place – I find myself losing momentum and focus, because I haven’t had that break to mark the end of one cycle and the beginning of another.
+Going further, do you have a weekly, monthly or quarterly rhythm?
+Or natural pauses where you can rest and recharge, or review and realign your vision?
+Recently I’ve discovered that I work well to a natural rhythm of half-termly cycles, because I have school-aged children.
+If I try and work through the school holidays – even if I can get childcare in place – I find myself losing momentum and focus.
+I haven’t had that break to mark the end of one cycle and the beginning of another.

 Just as companies go through seasons – start up, scale up, growth, expansion – we may also notice personal seasons.
 A season of change or new starts might require you to give yourself extra space to navigate the thousand tiny decisions involved.
 Alternatively if you’re currently in a season of establishing, settling in and growing roots – it’s perfectly ok not to be launching something ‘new’.

-A strong push to control and conform can lead people to feeling undervalued and unengaged – even when well-intentioned.
-For example, a company’s efforts to improve work life balance by enforcing set working hours could give employees less flexibility than they had before, to meet childcare commitments, avoid rush hour traffic or align with their circadian rhythm.
+A strong push to control and conform can lead people to feeling undervalued and unengaged.
+Even when it is well-intentioned.
+For example, a company may try to improve work life balance by enforcing set working hours.
+This might give employees less flexibility than they had before, to meet childcare commitments, avoid rush hour traffic or align with their circadian rhythm.
 A push for remote working with limited hot-desking can send a message that furniture and office space is valued more than people.

 Keeping a mental list of all your colleagues’ wonderful and positive attributes and qualities (and making it your business to discover them!).
 Choosing kindness.
 Using human language rather than corporate jargon.
 Smiling more – it’s amazing how something so simple can make such a big difference, especially when it’s contagious!

 Communication is marred by broadcasting rather than listening, defaulting to shortcuts and assumptions, going into defensive, self-protection mode.
-I know from personal experience that busyness, exhaustion, stress and overwork makes me careless – literally care less – with people.
-And the irony is, caring is precisely the antidote we need to cut through the busyness and neutralize stress.
+I know from personal experience that busyness, exhaustion, stress and overwork makes me careless with people.
+The irony is, caring is precisely the antidote we need to cut through the busyness to neutralize stress.

 We can’t have the creativity that comes from diversity without embracing the messiness.
-We can’t be whole-heartedly engaged in our work if we have to leave a part of who we are at the door.
+It is hard to be whole-heartedly engaged in our work if we have to leave a part of who we are at the door.
 We can only do our best human work when we give ourselves – and each other – the space to be fully human.

 “Leaders must either invest a reasonable amount of time attending to fears and feelings, or squander an unreasonable amount of time trying to manage ineffective and unproductive behavior.”

-I think that’s a good message for all of us – whether we’re leading a team, an organization or ourselves.
+I think that’s a good message for all of us.
+Whether we’re leading a team, an organization or ourselves.
 What do you think?